ampproject/amp.dev/pages/content/pixi/recommendations/intrusive-interstitials.md

 $title: Ensure there are no intrusive interstitials
 $order: 900
 tags:
   - intrusiveInterstitials
 ---

-We cannot automaticallly check this, but it is important to manually confirm your site has no intrusive interstitials.
+We cannot automatically check this, but it is important to manually confirm your site has no intrusive interstitials.
 These can frustrate users because they are unable to easily access the content that they were expecting when they navigated to your page.
 Please [manually